-How does it feel after losing a loved one to suicide?
-How to bear the grief, guilt and unanswered questions as we rebuild our lives?
-I invite you to walk the mourner’s path with me and see where our paths may cross.
-Please comment on posts or email susanauerbach56@gmail.com.
-And check out my book, "I'll Write Your Name on Every Beach: A Mother's Quest for Comfort, Courage and Clarity After Suicide Loss" (2017).
-IF IN CRISIS, PLEASE CALL THE NAT'L SUICIDE PREVENTION LIFELINE AT 800-273-8255.
+How to bear the grief and rebuild our lives after losing a loved one to suicide?
+Come walk the mourner’s path with me and see where our paths may cross.
+Please comment or email susanauerbach56@gmail.com.
+And check out my memoir, "I'll Write Your Name on Every Beach: A Mother's Quest for Comfort, Courage and Clarity After Suicide Loss" (2017), and poetry collection, "In the Mourning Grove" (Finishing Line Press, 2024).
+IF YOU ARE IN CRISIS, CALL THE NAT'L SUICIDE PREVENTION LIFELINE AT 988.

 Tuesday, August 20, 2013